Debt buyback a bullish bet for LyondellBasell

 There isn't a comparable earnings per share figure for 2010 -- the company had just exited bankruptcy -- but in the second quarter LyondellBasell earned $1.49 per share, excluding one-time items.

-LyondellBasell also said it will issue a $2.6 billion special dividend -- roughly $4.50 per share -- soon, depending on market conditions, using cash and new debt.
+LyondellBasell also said it will issue a $2.6 billion special dividend soon, depending on market conditions, using cash and new debt.
 The company already pays a 20-cent quarterly dividend.

-"As we are facing these uncertain economic times, the fact that a company comes out and announces a $2.6 billion special dividend just tells you how confident it is in its cash flow generating abilities," said Hassan Ahmed, a chemical industry analyst with Alembic Global Advisors.

 BULLISH FORECAST